equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 Reading parameters in simulation script
 ***************************************
-We need to change the simulation script so that it reads the ``coeffs.json`` file that ERT writes the sampled parameters in.
+We need to change the simulation script so that it reads the ``coeffs.json`` file that ERT writes the sampled parameters in to.
 Change the script ``poly_eval.py`` to the following:

     .. literalinclude:: with_parameters/poly_eval.py